django-parler/django-parler/README.rst

     >>> objects[0].title
     u'omelette du fromage'

-When an attribute is not translated yet, the default langauage (set by ``PARLER_DEFAULT_LANGUAGE_CODE`` or ``PARLER_DEFAULT_LANGUAGE_CODE['default']['fallback']``) will be retured.
+When an attribute is not translated yet, the default language (set by ``PARLER_DEFAULT_LANGUAGE_CODE`` or ``PARLER_DEFAULT_LANGUAGE_CODE['default']['fallback']``) will be retured.